GaryOderNichts/udpih_nxpayload/README.md

 # UDPIH Nintendo Switch Payload
-This is a payload to run [UDPIH](https://github.com/GaryOderNichts/udpih) from an unpatched Nintendo Switch.
+This is a payload to run [UDPIH](https://github.com/GaryOderNichts/udpih) using a Nintendo Switch.

 ## Instructions
 - Download the latest `udpih_nxpayload.bin` from the [releases page](https://github.com/GaryOderNichts/udpih_nxpayload/releases) and inject it using a payload injector.